microsoft/api-guidelines/Guidelines.md

 PUT https://api.contoso.com/v1.0/databases/db1
 ```

-In this scenario the _databases_ segment is processing the PUT operation.
+In this scenario the _operations_ segment is processing the PUT operation.

 ```http
 HTTP/1.1 202 Accepted